National Presbyterian Church: Caring ministries

 Other programs include small groups, men's ministry, women's ministry, older adult fellowship, children's and youth ministries and the Board of Deacons.

 Music ministries

-The 1,000-seat main sanctuary has superb acoustics and one of the largest pipe organs in Washington, D.C.
+The 1,000-seat main sanctuary has one of the largest pipe organs in Washington, D.C.
 It accommodates a variety of musical styles in its worship and concerts.
-It also is a sought-after venue for visiting musical groups from the Washington, D.C., area and around the world.

 The church's musical organizations include: